susanpallmann/witches-and-wagers/README.md

      * removeWagers() is now working.
      * returnAvatar() is now working, this ends individual bug-fixing.
   * Fixed bug caused by putting some code outside of an if-statement in returnPlayItems.
+  * Tested all functions working together - doesn't seem to be any issues.

 - [X] 09/03/21: